Saint-Pompont

 Rural, but not remote.

 Everything larger is close.
 Domme, the cliff-top bastide with extraordinary views over the river valley, is eight kilometres north.
-Sarlat — the finest medieval town in France, most people think — is twenty kilometres and twenty-five minutes away.
+Sarlat — the finest medieval town in France, most people think — is twenty kilometres and twenty-five minutes.
 The Dordogne river itself, with its canoe hire points and its sweep of medieval castles, is fifteen minutes by car.

 Dordogne river Sarlat Domme Castelnaud Sol du Mazel ✈ Bergerac 55km Brive 65km PÉRIGORD NOIR DORDOGNE · FRANCE